5320.1 General Policy

 5320.3 Non-degree and teacher Licensure

 Should students in non-degree and teacher licensure statuses be accepted into degree status at a later date, a maximum of one-half (50%) of the graduate hours required for completion of degree requirements may consist of applicable graduate courses completed in these statuses.
 For example, if a program of study stipulates that fifty graduate hours are required for the award of a degree, then up to twenty-five hours of graduate course work completed in a non-degree status may be applied toward the requirements of that degree.
-Petitions requesting a waiver to this policy will generally not be favorably considered and, in all cases, will be reviewed by the Student Affairs Committee of the Graduate Council.
+Petitions requesting a waiver to this policy will generally not be favorably considered and, in all cases, will be reviewed by the Graduate Student Affairs Committee of the Faculty Senate.

 Colleges/programs may set lower non-degree credit hour limits for completion of a degree program.
 While the non-degree hours that can be applied toward degree requirements may be a mixture of courses completed in non-degree, teacher licensure, and special graduate status, workshop credit is limited to a total of twelve quarter hours or eight semester hours.